KaikeWesleyReis/mle-deploy-challenge/README.md

    - Switched from `LogisticRegression` to `RandomForestClassifier`.
 Avoided the dependency on StandardScaler required by LogisticRegression.
 4. **Model Evaluation:** Implemented 5-Fold Stratified Cross-Validation (without data leakage) to ensure robust metrics during training, replacing a simple hold-out approach.
 5. **Complete Training:** Finalized the training process after thorough model validation.

-## Solution Workflow
-The solution is composed of:
-- Training Pipeline (generate imputation and model dependencies)
-- Inference Pipeline (real-time prediction through an API request)
-- Streamlit (Interface to request an inference)

-The requirement 'The solution should work for any cloud provider' is satisfied by the Docker implementation.

 ## Install Dependencies
 1. Navigate to the repository folder: